-Invasion of sexual privacy;

-Prostituting another person;

-Taping or recording of sexual activity;

-Going beyond the boundaries of consent to sexual activity (e.g., letting your friends hide to watch you engaging in sexual activity);

-Engaging in voyeurism;

-Knowingly transmitting an STI, STD, venereal disease or HIV to another person;

-Inducing another to expose their genitals;

-Nonconsensual distribution of intimate images;

-Use or distribution of drugs or alcohol with intent to facilitate sexual contact without consent (i.e., predatory drugs or alcohol).
+“Domestic violence” - The term “domestic violence” includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Missouri, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Missouri.

+“Stalking” - The term “stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to--(A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress.

 Consent to Sexual Activity.
 Consent to sexual activity is knowing and voluntary.
 Consent to sexual activity requires of all involved persons a conscious and voluntary agreement to engage in sexual activity.
 Each person engaged in the sexual activity must have met the legal age of consent.
 It is the responsibility of each person to ensure they have the consent of all others engaged in the sexual activity.
 Consent must be obtained at the time of the specific activity and can be withdrawn at any time.
-Consent, lack of consent or withdrawal of consent may be communicated by words or non-verbal acts.
+Consent, lack of consent, or withdrawal of consent may be communicated by words or non-verbal acts.

 Someone who is incapacitated cannot consent.
 Silence or absence of resistance does not establish consent.
 The existence of a dating relationship or past sexual relations between the Parties involved should never by itself be assumed to be an indicator of consent.
 Further, consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
 Coercion and force, or threat of either, invalidates consent.